 KNOTTY HAIR TIP #6: SLEEP WITH AN UPDO

 Partial to sleeping with your hair down?
 Unfortunately, that could be causing your hair to get knotty!
 When you move around while you’re asleep, your hair can tangle—and that’s not a good thing to wake up to.
 To save yourself the trouble of removing knots in the early morning, try pulling your hair up before bed.
 A quick low bun, held with a soft elastic to avoid creasing, should do the trick.
 (Here’s more on How to Protect and Sleep on Your Hair.)

 KNOTTY HAIR TIP #7: SWITCH TO A SILK PILLOWCASE

 How you sleep can play a part in how knotty your hair is in more than one way.
 In addition to the way you wear your hair at bedtime, you have to consider what you’re sleeping on.
 Yep, your pillowcase could be to blame for those knots!
 Thankfully, a simple swap can help.
 Replace your regular cotton pillowcase with a silk one.
 Not only do they look super-chic, but they’re good for your hair and your skin.
 Win, win!

 KNOTTY HAIR TIP #8: ROCK LOTS OF BRAIDS

 Do you love braids?
 Well, here’s another reason to wear one: They keep knots at bay.
 When your hair is plaited, it can’t move around and get tangled.
 So, start putting your fishtail and French braiding skills to use more often.

 Wind is a notorious cause of knots.
-In order to survive windy weather without ending up with a completely knotted head of hair, you’ll want to rely on accessories.
+In order to survive windy weather without ending up with a completely matted head of hair, you’ll want to rely on accessories.
 Wearing a scarf or a hat can make all the difference in how your hair fares in the wind.

-Knots aren’t all bad.
+Of course, we have to admit, knots aren’t all bad.
 Here’s How to Do the Perfect Top Knot.